rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 _To multiple APs_

-Batch conversion can be triggered from WLC GUI.
+Single or batch conversion can be triggered from WLC GUI.

 1.Navigate to **Configuration > Wireless > Migrate to Meraki Management Mode** and select the APs to migrate, then click on **Migrate to Meraki Management Mode**

 ![](/images/migrate-to-meraki-gui-1.png)

 2.Validate the country code check is green, and regulatory domains for Slot 0 and Slot 1 are green too.
-It is possible that Slot 2 correspondig to 6GHz is red due to country configured is not currently supported, however the conversion can be triggered.
-Click **Next**
+It is possible that Slot 2 correspondig to 6GHz is red due to country configured is not supported in current version, however the conversion can be triggered.
+Click **Next**.

 ![](/images/migrate-to-meraki-gui-2.png)